 We have recently taken on an empty shop at 253 Queens Road to co-create a community led space.
 You can find out what's on via our online calendar here.

-We want to create a space where everyone feels welcome and able to fully be themselves.
+We are committed to co-creating a space where everyone feels welcome and able to fully be themselves.
 It will be run by and for local people, reflecting the amazing diversity and creativity of Park Ward.

 Visit the hub

 Anyone is welcome to come along to visit the hub for one of the open activities or drop in sessions.
-You can find out what's on by visiting the space, or via the listings up in the windows or on this website.
+You can find out what's on by visiting the space or on our online calendar.
 We aim for everything to be offered on a donation / pay as you feel basis.